Thoothukudi violence: Rally and Police firing on 22 May

 By the time the mob reached the Collector's office, the size was about 20,000.
 The mob continued entering to Collector Office Campus despite attempts of Police to stop them.

 The police started shooting against the protesters, "without any formal warning" after tear gas and lathi charge proved ineffective.

-The police started shooting at the protesters and were also accused of shooting without any formal warning.
-Police were also reported of intentionally shooting at the heads of the protesters.
+The police wearing plainclothes, started shooting at the protesters and were also accused of shooting without any formal warning.
+Police were also reported of intentionally shooting at the heads of the protesters with long range rifle standing on the top of a van.
 13 protesters were killed including a 17-year-old school student, and dozens were injured.
-Another man injured in lathi-charge by the police passed away in October 2018, after being in coma for five months.
+Another man injured in lathi-charge by the police died in October 2018, after being in coma for five months.
 Thus, taking total death toll increased to 14.

 FIRs filed in local police stations, claimed that the order to shoot was issued by officers in the rank of deputy Tehsildars and people pointed out that only collectors have the authority to issue shooting orders.

 The Tamil Nadu government ordered a shutdown of Internet in the entire districts of Tuticorin, Tirunelveli and Kanyakumari for five days after the firing.

 Investigations

 Autopsy results

-The Autopsy results revealed that 12 of the 13 members killed during the protests got hit by bullets in their head or chest while half of the those died got were shot from behind.
+The Autopsy results revealed that 12 of the 13 members killed during the protests got hit by bullets in their head or chest while half of those died were shot from behind.
 In the case of a young girl, the bullet entered through the back of her head and exited through her mouth.
 While the police rules allowed them to use live bullets to stop protests, the gun should be aimed below the waist level and policemen should not shoot to kill.
 A video shot from the proximity of the policemen during the protests shows a policeman aiming at protesters from atop of a van with a gun and a voice in the background can be heard saying, "At least one must die."